Basis of accounting

-The Group is subject to taxes in numerous jurisdictions.
-Provisions for corporation tax contingencies require the directors to estimate the level of corporation tax that will be payable based upon the interpretation of applicable tax legislation on a country-by-country basis and an assessment of the likely outcome of any open tax computations.
-Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the current tax provision, deferred tax provisions and income statement in the period in which such determination is made.
-Please refer to note 19 for further details.
+The Group operates in a number of countries and is subject to taxes in numerous jurisdictions.
+Significant estimation is required in determining the provision for taxes based upon the interpretation of applicable tax legislation on a country-by-country basis and an assessment of the likely outcome of any open tax computations.
+Amounts provided are accrued based on management's interpretation of country-specific tax laws and the likelihood of settlement which may take several years to conclude.
+Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences could have a consequent adverse impact on the Group's income statement in the period in which such determination is made.
+Please refer to note 6 in the notes to the consolidated financial statements and note 30 in the notes to the consolidated financial statements for further details.

 Retirement benefit schemes

 Accounting for retirement benefit schemes under IAS 19 (revised) requires an assessment of the future benefits payable in accordance with actuarial assumptions.
 The discount rate applied in the calculation of scheme liabilities is a key source of estimation uncertainty for the Group.
-Details of the accounting policies applied in respect of retirement benefit schemes are set out in the Group accounting policies and see note 28 for further details.
+Details of the accounting policies applied in respect of retirement benefit schemes are set out in the Group accounting policies also refer to note 29 in the notes to the consolidated financial statements for further details.

 Critical judgements in applying the Group's accounting policies

 In the course of preparing the financial statements, no judgements have been made in the process of applying the Group's accounting policies, other than those involving estimations (above), that have had a significant effect on the amounts recognised in the financial statements.